chagag/bayesian_model_categorization/README.md

-# bayesian_model_categorization
-Bayesian model of group categorization
+# Bayesian Model of Group Categorization